 As an example, Egg's credit cards have now been taken over by Barclaycard, so Barclaycard's liable for Egg's past PPI mis-selling.

 Yes.
 If your lender's bust and you were mis-sold, you'll need to contact the Financial Services Compensation Scheme (the lender must have been FSA/FCA-regulated for you to do this).
 This is the official body which insures the liabilities of finance companies are met.
 See Safe Savings for more info - the process is very similar.

 Yes.
 Any monies owed become part of their estate, so the person who inherits is entitled to reclaim (let the executor know too).
 If there's no will this follows the rules of intestacy - see the HMRC website for more.
 It's worth noting there may be problems proving what happened at the time of the sale if only the policyholder was present.

 There's actually no such thing as a joint credit card – instead there's one account holder, and possibly second cards with other people's names on.
 So, as you'd expect, only the account holder is actually covered by the PPI.
 If you were led to believe both partners were covered, see the mis-selling checklist.

 Yes.
 If you were mis-sold PPI, the fact you now live abroad is neither here nor there - you were mis-sold and can reclaim.
 See the mis-selling checklist to find out.

-You can reclaim from a company based anywhere in the world if it mis-sold you PPI, but the company needs to be UK-regulated to get help from the Ombudsman.
+You can reclaim from a company based anywhere in the world if it mis-sold you PPI, but the company needs to be UK-regulated to get help from the Financial Ombudsman Service.
 Not all Jersey-based companies are UK-regulated, so ask the company or call the Ombudsman to check.

 Yes.
 If you were mis-sold payment protection on them, you can reclaim.
 However, some non-bank policies from before 2005 weren’t regulated at the time, making it trickier.
 For all loans, see the full Loan PPI Reclaiming guide.